Apis cerana nuluensis

-A. c. nuluensis worker bees appear as dark honeybees.
-They have black tibias and light brown femurs, with long hairs and whitish tomenta on the abdomen.
-Drone bees are entirely black with no yellow/rufous color.
+A. c. nuluensis workers appear as dark honeybees.
+They have black tibiae and light brown femora, with long hairs and whitish tomentum on the abdomen.
+Drones are entirely black with no yellow/rufous color.
 A. c. nuluensis wing length is between 9.3mm and 9.8mm.

 While this was originally described as a species, it has since been classified as a geographic race (subspecies) of the widespread A. cerana.
 Molecular evidence suggests it is divergent enough in its DNA sequences to potentially represent a biological species, but there has been no formal reassignment to date, and no hybridization studies have been performed to confirm this hypothesis.

 Like many honey bees, A. c. nuluensis is liable to infestation by the parasitic Varroa mite, although in this case the particular species is Varroa underwoodi (in this aspect, A. c. nuluensis is similar to A. nigrocincta).